evansuva/CryptocurrencyCabal/web/content/classes/class11.md

 ## Schedule

    <div class="todo">
-**Wednesday, September 30**: Checkup 2 revisions (if desired), due at the beginning of class.
+**Wednesday, September 30**: Checkup 2 revisions (if desired), due at the beginning of class or end of office hours today.

 **Friday, October 9**: Problem Set 2 (moved from original deadline of October 2).
-Problem Set 2 will be posted later this week.
+Problem Set 2 will be posted by tomorrow.

 **Monday, October 19**: Midterm Exam